 Q: If I can’t look at these sites, how will I know what to expect from the exam?

 A: Every VMware exam provides an Exam Prep Guide (EPG).
-This is absolutely the best way to understand where to focus your studies.
+This is the best way to understand where to focus your studies.
 Each task or competency you will be tested on is outlined in the Objectives.
 Want to know what troubleshooting tasks will be tested?
 Go to the EPG section on Troubleshooting and Repairing.
 Want to know which products and solutions you need to know?
 Visit the VMware Products and Solutions section.
-Not only that, sample exam questions are also provided.
-You can use sample questions to understand the way questions are structured and the ways content is presented.
-While these questions won’t appear on the actual exam, they are a very good representation of the kinds of topics and ways you will be tested.
+The VMware EPG also provides sample exam questions.
+These make excellent practice questions to help you understand the way questions are structured and the way content is presented.
+While these exact questions won’t appear on an exam, they represent topic types and testing methods you’ll find during the real exam.

 Q: How do I know if a website is authorized by VMware?

 A: VMware does not support or authorize any site that claims to have a complete copy of any exam and no VMware partners will ever make claims for guaranteeing a pass on the exam.
 If you find a brain dump site inadvertently, you should report it to email@example.com.

 Brain dumps are bad.
 Don’t use or recommend these sites during your exam studies.
 However, you still have many options to support your journey to expertise including:

 - Visiting the VMware Authorized Training Center to ensure your training is delivered by an authorized partner.